LucasSimpson/heroku-django-wrapper/README.md

           app model.

     build
-        - Copies contents of _static, processes Lass files, and copies it all to static.
+        - Copies contents of _static, processes Sass files, and copies it all to static.
         - Copies contents of _templates, processes any includes, and copies it all to templates